-Mu Koh Ang Thong National Park is an archipelago in the Gulf of Thailand consisting of 42 separate islands.
+Mu Koh Ang Thong National Park is an archipelago in the Gulf of Thailand consisting of 42 separate and small islands.
 All the islands occur in the Ang Thong district, of Amphur Samui, Surat Thani Province.
 The park covers a total area of 102 km² of which about only 18 km² is land.
 The park does not encompass the entire island chain, its jurisdiction covers only about 82% of the total area.
 This Thailand national park was established on 12th November 1980.
-'Ang thong' means Golden Bowl in Thai.
-(Mu Koh means 'group of islands').
+'Ang thong' means Golden Bowl in Thai. (and Mu Koh means 'group of islands').

 Most of the islands consist of limestone mountains which rise from the sea to 10-400 metres above sea level, with many strange erosion-formed cliff faces, deserted beaches and rainforest areas.
 The islands are visible from Koh Samui but they are geographically quite different, rising much more dramatically upwards.